GEKimLaw/gekimlaw.github.io/index.md

 # Services
 services:
-  heading: "Our Service"
+  heading: "Our expertise"
-  text: "When unknow printer took a gallery of type and scramblted it to make a type specimen book"
+  text: "We have years of experience in supporting students in Virginia"

 # About
 about: